Sergey Brilyov: Career

 In 2002, 2006 and 2018, he was named the best TV news and current affairs presenter by the Russian TV Academy which gave him Russia's top television award TEFI in those years.

+Revealed in April 2016 in messages sent to Dmitry Kiselyov, Brilyov intended to open a branch of Russia Today in Montevideo.

 One of Brilyov's specialities has been interviewing global leaders and their top functionaries.
 E. g.
-Brilyov has interviewed such Americans as George W. Bush, Barack Obama, Colin Powell, Condoleezza Rice, John Kerry, Henry Kissinger, George Shultz, Britain's Tony Blair, Gordon Brown, Boris Johnson, Robin Cook, Jack Straw and David Miliband, China's President Xi, former and future French Presidents Valéry Giscard d'Éstaing, Nicolas Sarkozy and Emmanuel Macron, and Russia's Vladimir Putin, Dmitry Medvedev, Evgeny Primakov, Sergey Ivanov and Sergey Lavrov.
+Brilyov has interviewed such Americans as George W. Bush, Barack Obama, Colin Powell, Condoleezza Rice, John Kerry, Henry Kissinger, George Shultz, Britain's Tony Blair, Gordon Brown, Boris Johnson, Robin Cook, Jack Straw and David Miliband, China's Xi Jinping, former and future French Presidents Valéry Giscard d'Éstaing, Nicolas Sarkozy and Emmanuel Macron, and Russia's Vladimir Putin, Dmitry Medvedev, Evgeny Primakov, Sergey Ivanov and Sergey Lavrov.

-Brilyov has been host of entertainment TV shows such as the Russian edition of the French adventure show Fort Boyard (2002 season) and an entertainment quiz show "Knowledge is Power".

 In 2004, 2008, 2012 and 2018 he acted as the official co-commentator of the live ceremony of the inauguration of the President of the Russian Federation, along with Channel One's Ekaterina Andreyeva, with whom he also anchored Putin's early phone-in shows (2002–2007).
 In 2012–2018, he also participated in the annual live broadcast Talk with Dmitry Medvedev.

 In 2013, Brilyov co-founded the Bering-Bellinghausen Institute for the Americas (IBBA), a non-governmental organisation pledged to foster dialogue between the Commonwealth of Independent States and Latin America.
-For his contribution to Uruguayan-Russian relations, Brilyov was awarded the silver medal of "visitante ilustre" (a form of honorary citizenship for foreigners) of Montevideo.

-Brilyov's books include Fidel.
-Football.
-Falklands and Forgotten Allies about small countries fighting in WW2 on the Allies' side (which in 2016 became the basis of his Ph.D. at his alma mater, the MGIMO).

 He is the president of the Global Energy Association which operates Global Energy Prize.

 Views and controversy

-Russia's anti-establishment critic Alexey Navalny accused Brilyov of being a "Putin propagandist", who "never criticises the Kremlin."
+Russia's anti-establishment critic Alexei Navalny accused Brilyov of being a "Putin propagandist", who "never criticises the Kremlin."
 In 2001, Navalny's Anti-Corruption Foundation revealed that Brilyov holds a British passport.
 He supported the 2020 amendments to Russian constitution, which are said to cement the existing structure of power, but explained that for him the most important part was that parliament will from now participate in the formation the federal government, which was previously composed exclusively by presidential decrees.
 He has publicly stated that in the past he had often voted for the Russian opposition Yabloko party, but became disillusioned by its weakness.
-In Latin America, Brilyov is known as an active supporter of the Sputnik-V Covid-19 vaccine.
+In Latin America, Brilyov is known as an active supporter of the Sputnik-V COVID-19 vaccine.

 Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

-In February 2023 Canada sanctioned Sergey Brilyov for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.
+In February 2023 Canada sanctioned Sergey Brilyov for being involved in Russian propaganda and spreading misinformation relating to the Russian invasion of Ukraine.